How to Get Rid of Fruit Flies Easily With Homemade Traps

 Fruit Tips

-Fruit fly eggs and larvae are microscopic, so you won’t notice them, even if they are laying there in plain sight on your produce.
+Fruit fly eggs and larvae are microscopic, so you won’t notice them, even if they are lying there in plain sight on your produce.
 Especially in the summer, make sure you wash and rinse your produce as soon as you bring it home from the store.
 That way you can wash away any eggs or larvae that you accidentally transported home.
 For extra care, put your produce in the fridge after rinsing rather than keeping them on the counter.

 Best Methods to Get Rid of Fruit Flies